tedxamstelveen/staging.tedxamstelveen.github.io/about-ted/index.md

 ---
 layout: page
-title: About TED, About TEDx
+title: "About TED/ About TEDx"
-description: About TED/About TEDx
+description: "About TED/About TEDx"
 comments: false
 permalink: /about-ted/
 nav: about-ted